 From the beginnings of a spark reignited in Renaissance Florence and other Italian city states, a renewed interest in the true philosophy, wisdom, arts, sciences, astronomy and Divine mathematics quickly spread across Europe.
 It was of course the time in which Galileo and Copernicus espoused their heliocentric theories, and by doing so stood up to the corruption and lies of the Catholic Church: also the Italian philosopher Giordano Bruno did much during this time to rediscover for the world the magnificence of the ancient teacher Hermes – a heaven-sent teacher from our very earliest history, whose teachings were faithfully recorded and studied right up until the Library of Alexandria was ultimately destroyed in the 4th century A.D. – and to revive an interest in the Hermetic tradition, as well as in the Neo-Platonic philosophers of ancient Alexandria.
 In 1583, Bruno travelled to Elizabethan London, bringing all of his learning and knowledge of the esoteric with him, where a community of esoteric philosophers, mathematicians and scientists had already begun to develop.

 John Dee, personal adviser and astrologer to Queen Elizabeth I, spent his life wholly committed to the study and dispersal of the teachings of the Ageless Wisdom, its great teachers and their writings; he amassed one of the largest libraries in England, which he made open to the public in his house in Mortlake.
 He tutored many of the leading thinkers, courtiers and noblemen of his day on topics ranging from Mathematics and Navigation to Occult Philosophy and Hermeticism, and his house became the hub of much esoteric discussion amongst scholars from across Europe.
 Dee also travelled extensively in Europe, eager to soak up the Renaissance in philosophical and scientific thought occurring on the continent, and to bring it back to England.
-Dee, like many English and European initiates of the time, developed a strong alignment with St Germain, a Master who had successive incarnations during, and an enormous energetic influence on, this period.
+Dee, like many English and European initiates of the time, developed a strong alignment with a Master who is today known as St Germain, due to his final incarnation under that name.
+St Germain had successive incarnations during, and an enormous energetic influence on, this period.

 Towards the end of the Renaissance period, and to aid the transition into the beginnings of the modern era, an initiate by the name of Francis Bacon was born into a prominent English family towards the end of the 16th century.
 He went on to enter public life, progressed from lawyer to MP, and from MP to government and on to become Lord Chancellor, from where he was able to direct the course of English history through his influence on politics and law, and through his close connection with King James I. Bacon was a direct vehicle for Maitreya and the Hierarchy to ground the next phase of the Plan on earth, and he also earthed some of the most amazing wisdom in his writings and essays on contemporary life, on science, and on the Ageless Wisdom from eras past.